DETAILED ACTION

 Brown discloses it is known to provide an electrical connector/wire (16) connected to a cavity of a body such as a socket (56) to be electrically engaged with the electrical connector wherein the electrical connector is further arranged to provide a water-tight electrical connection between the electrical connector and the socket/cavity (also, see column 4, lines 54-73).

-In view of Brown, it would have been obvious to one of ordinary skill in the art to adapt Lee, as modified by Forrest, with the main body having a cavity such as a socket that would allow an electrical connection of with an electric connector of the heater element with a power source so that electric power can be supplied to the heater, and the cavity would be further arranged to provide a water-tight connection to predicably prevent any water contaminations or electrical shorts due to water that may come between the heating element and the power supply of the vehicle and ensure an effective operation of the heater.
+In view of Forrest and Brown, it would have been obvious to one of ordinary skill in the art to adapt Lee, as modified by Ghannam, with the heater having an electrical connector carried on by the heater so that an electrical connection can be made with a power source of a vehicle to power the heater as known in the art wherein the main body having a cavity such as a socket that would allow an electrical connection of with the electric connector of the heater element with a power source so that electric power can be supplied to the heater, and the cavity would be further arranged to provide a water-tight connection to predicably prevent any water contaminations or electrical shorts due to water that may come between the heating element and the power supply of the vehicle and ensure an effective operation of the heater.

-Lee in view of Forrest discloses the component claimed except for a temperature sensor that is responsive to the temperature of the heater.
+Lee in view of Ghannam discloses the component claimed except for a temperature sensor that is responsive to the temperature of the heater.

 Bouman discloses it is known to provide a heater that is provided with a temperature sensor (36) that is responsive to the temperature of the heater that would further control the activation/deactivation of the heater when its temperature is above a threshold temperature.
 Also, see column 5, lines 10-18.